MarwaMohammedHanafy/Cinnamon-Cinemas-Movie-Theatre-Seating-Challenge/README.md

 6. Assume seats from A1 to B3 have already been filled scenario
     * check if the number of seats requested is = 3, I will be allocated seats B4,B5,C1

-I divide the system into 2 component cinemaSeats  and cinemaBookingSystem
+I divide the system into 3 component cinemaSeats , cinemaBookingSystem , cinnamonCinemaBookingSystem which is consider the start point (main of the system).
+Also, I divide the test scenario.
+I use unit test for each component.

 Components: -
 cinemaSeats Component’s public function: